 Environmental Assessment Statement (EAS)

 Applicants for discretionary land use actions, other than exempt Type II actions (e.g., certain ministerial authorizations and certifications), must first file an Environmental Assessment Statement and the applicable CEQR fee (see schedule of fees) with the Department of City Planning or the appropriate lead agency.
 For actions for which the City Planning Commission is the lead agency, the EAS form and CEQR fee are filed at the Land Use Review-Central Intake office at 22 Reade Street, Room 2-E. If EARD determines that an environmental review is necessary for the application, an Environmental Assessment Statement must be prepared.
 Forms and instructions can be found on MOS' website.

 The EAS form, with any supporting documentation, describes the proposed action and provides an initial analysis of its potential effects on the environment.
 When City Planning is the lead, it is often filed along with related ULURP applications.
 Its purpose is to assist the lead agency in assessing whether identified adverse effects on the environment may be significant enough to warrant further analysis in an Environmental Impact Statement.
 For some large-scale projects with clear likelihood of significant impacts, an EAS need not be completed in detail to determine the necessity for an EIS.

-View recent EASs.
+View recent completed EASs.

 Determination of Significance